tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_nonrefdocs.md

 [Jacob Kaplan Moss says](http://jacobian.org/writing/what-to-write/) that reference docs can be an illusion:

 >… auto-generated documentation is worse than useless: it lets maintainers fool themselves into thinking they have documentation, thus putting off actually writing good reference by hand.
-If you don’t have documentation just admit to it.
+If you don't have documentation just admit to it.
 Maybe a volunteer will offer to write some!
-But don’t lie and give me that auto-documentation crap. – Jacob Kaplan Moss
+But don't lie and give me that auto-documentation crap. – Jacob Kaplan Moss

 Other people seem to have [similar opinions](https://communities.cisco.com/community/developer/blog/2014/09/03/introducing-devnet-slate):